adamtanana/adamtanana.github.io/_posts/2018-9-18-CSAW-2018-Quals-PLC.md

 * The original terminal which has a 32 character size
 * The name buffer we control with our command inputs

-We can also get a leak because write after our name buffer, is a pointer to an address in libc.
+We can also get a leak because right after our name buffer, is a pointer to an address in libc.
 So if we fill our buffer with printable characters, we can print out the status/name of our centrifuge, and get an address leak. <br />

 With a libc leak the rop chain is trivial